ideyedi/ideyedi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Backend/Platform software engineer at WeMakePrice and
+I'm a SRE software engineer at WeMakePrice and
 receivce Master degree of Artificial intelligence system from Hanyang university
 Previously, I worked as a network and embedded software developer at Ubiquity.

 My research interests include:
 - Backend develop
-- AI system, platform
+- Site reliability engineering
 - MLOps

 Skills